-These type of services allow your parent to live more independently than they would in a nursing home, while still getting the help they need.
+These types of services allow your elderly loved one to live more independently than they would in a nursing home, while still getting the help they need.

-All these 9 signs that I mentioned above can certainly be definite signals that it’s time to start looking at some alternative housing options for your senior parents.
+All these signs that I mentioned above may be definite signals that it’s time to start looking at some alternative living situations for your senior parents or loved ones.

-But if an assisted living community is not something that your parent is willing to do then you may want to consider any of the other senior housing options that are available today.
+But if an assisted living community is not something that your loved one is willing to do then you may want to consider any of the other senior living options that are available today.

 - Granny Pods